heatherisis/Samsung-Tidy-Data/1OrganizingData.md

-####This 1OrganizingData markdown file is intended to be the first in a series of four manuscripts describing the process for data cleanup.
+####This 1OrganizingData markdown file is intended to be the first in a series of four manuscripts describing the process for data cleanup, all contained in the R Project run_analysis.Rproj.

 * 1. 1OrganizingData
 * 2. 2CompilingData